Nokia tune: Later versions

 The Nokia tune has been updated several times, either to take advantage of advancing technology or to reflect musical trends at the time.
 The first polyphonic MIDI version of the Nokia tune, created by composer Ian Livingstone (often mistaken as being Thomas Dolby's work), was introduced in 2001 with the release of two South Korea-exclusive devices, the Nokia 8877 and the Nokia 8887.
 The Nokia 3510, released in 2002, was the first globally released phone to include this version, using Beatnik's miniBAE technology.
 The Nokia 9500 Communicator in 2004 introduced a realtone recorded piano version.
 A guitar-based version was introduced with the Nokia N78 in 2008, reflecting the popularity of nu-folk at the time.

 The Nokia N9 in late 2011 introduced a new version, which was created by in-house composer Henry Daw.
 This version uses a marimba for its melody, and was intended to be genre-neutral.
 The same year, a contest titled Nokia Tune Remake was held on the crowdsourcing website Audiodraft.
-The winning entry was a dubstep version, which was shipped on many Nokia phones from 2011 to 2013 alongside the regular Nokia tune.
-Another updated version of the Nokia tune was introduced in 2012, built on the same principles as the 2011 version.
-In 2018, a new version was introduced on HMD Global's Nokia 1 and 7 Plus, and remained in use until HMD's license of the Nokia brand ended.
-This was also created by Henry Daw; it was intended to be an evolution of the 2012 version while retaining similar instrumentation.
+The winning entry was a dubstep "Nokia tune remix" version, which was shipped on many Nokia phones from 2011 to 2013 alongside the regular Nokia tune.

+Another updated version of the Nokia tune was introduced in 2013 with the Lumia Amber update, built on the same principles as the 2011 version.

+In 2018, a new version was introduced on HMD Global's Nokia 1 and Nokia 7 Plus, and remained in use until HMD's license of the Nokia brand ended.
+This was also created by Henry Daw; it was intended to be an evolution of the 2013 version while retaining similar instrumentation.

 Other versions have been produced for specific models.
 These include a slow piano version for the Nokia 8800 by Ryuichi Sakamoto, and a slow guitar version for the Nokia 8800 Sirocco Edition by Brian Eno.